Exhaust heat management: Heat wrap

 This is the cheapest solution and is quite easy to apply.
 Exhaust heat wrapping has been used for many years to improve performance and avoid burns from motorcycle exhausts.
 Heat wrap consists of a high-temperature synthetic fabric which is wrapped around the manifold.
 Often sold as a cheap and easy way to boost horsepower, exhaust wrap does not increase engine output much.
 It can decrease engine bay temperatures and increase exhaust velocity.
 Lower intake air temperature — and therefore increased air density — may result in an increase in engine efficiency and power.
 Hotter exhaust gases travel faster which may reduce turbo lag and improve exhaust gas scavenging.

-Heat wrap or thermal barrier coating?

 There has been much debate if heat wrap is better than plasma-sprayed coatings.
 The far cheaper option in the short term is heat wrap being quick and easy to apply.
 Heat wraps are more fragile and can absorb oil and water.
 Ceramic plasma-sprayed coatings also have similar performance benefits and whilst being quite expensive and requiring professional application, they last a long time and protect non stainless steel manifolds from rust.